cncf/wg-coc/code-of-conduct-proposed.md

   address, without their explicit permission
 * Violence, threatening violence, or encouraging others to engage in violent behavior
 * Stalking or following someone without their consent
+* Unwelcome physical contact
-* Unwelcome physical contact, unwelcome sexual or romantic attention
+* Unwelcome sexual or romantic attention or advances
 * Other conduct which could reasonably be considered inappropriate in a professional setting